-Indicator Reference Indicator Criteria (т) Percentage of EPA Fair Share Objective construction contracts awarded to Women and Minority Business Enterprises Percentage of total EPA Fair Share Objective contract dollars DC Water awarded to businesses owned by minorities or women, as certified by relevant state governments, for all DC Water construction contracts receiving federal funds awarded during the fiscal year.
+Indicator Reference Indicator Criteria (Т) Percentage of EPA Fair Share Objective construction contracts awarded to Women and Minority Business Enterprises Percentage of total EPA Fair Share Objective contract dollars DC Water awarded to businesses owned or controlled by minorities or at least 51 percent owned or controlled by women, as defined by 40 CFR Part 33 and as certified by relevant state governments, for all DC Water construction contracts receiving federal funds awarded during the fiscal year.

-In FY 2021, DC Water paid approximately 92.5% of its invoices within 30 days and approximately 95.7% within 45 days (S).
+In FY 2024, DC Water paid approximately 96.2 percent of its invoices within 30 days and approximately 97.6 percent within 45 days (S).

 The DC Clean Rivers Project adheres to DC Water's Disadvantaged Business Enterprise Program (DBE Program) as established by the EPA.
-In accordance with the DBE Program, an EPA Fair Share Objective for Minority Business Enterprises (MBE) and Women Business Enterprises (WBE) participation of 32% and 6%, respectively, has been established for construction contracts.
-In support of these objectives, DC Water encourages MBEs and WBEs to participate at all levels of its procurement opportunities.
+In accordance with the EPA Fair Share Objective for Disadvantaged Business Enterprises (DBE) and Women Business Enterprises (WBE), a participation goal of 32 percent and 6 percent, respectively, has been established for federally funded construction contracts.
+In support of these objectives, DC Water encourages DBEs and WBEs to participate at all levels of its procurement opportunities.